tommcgurl/brewbook-ionic/README.md

 2) Add controller to the *BrewList* directive
   - We will add a controller to the directive to handle adding and removing brews.

+3) Add a function to the *BrewService* to remove a brew from both the *Styles Object* and the *Brews Object*.
+    - Make sure to remove from both objects and wrap the promises in a *q.all()*.